Mahathir Mohamad: South Africa

 Mahathir was pictured alongside South African President Thabo Mbeki during the 29th G8 Summit in 2003.
 The photograph also features Russian President Vladimir Putin and Canadian Prime Minister Jean Chrétien.

 Mahathir and Nelson Mandela shared a close relationship, forged during South Africa's struggle against apartheid.
 Malaysia played a crucial role in supporting South Africa's transition to democracy, particularly in its preparations for the historic 1994 election that saw Mandela elected as the country's first black president.
 Mahathir was the first international leader to visit Mandela following his release in 1990.
 During a meeting held at a Zambian government guest house, Mahathir presented Mandela with a silver keris, a symbol of Malaysia's constitutional monarchy system of government.

 Mandela visited Malaysia thrice during Mahathir's tenure as prime minister, first in 1990, second in 1993 and again in 1997.
 During his third visit, Mahathir hosted a private dinner for the South African president in Langkawi.
 The close relationship between the two leaders also benefited Malaysian businesses, granting them a "most favoured" status for securing contracts and business opportunities in South Africa.
 During Mandela's visit, Mahathir further strengthened this partnership with him by jointly launching the Malaysia-South Africa Business Council (MSABC) in Kuala Lumpur.
 The strong bilateral relations also led to significant progress in political and economic cooperation, with key agreements signed in trade, air services, and shipping.
 Additionally, Malaysia supported South Africa's development through scholarships for South African students and collaboration in science and technology.

-Mahathir visited South Africa three times during his tenure as Prime Minister: a private visit in April 1994 to congratulate Mandela, an official visit in August 1995, and another in May 1997 when he received the Order of the Cape of Good Hope.
+Mahathir visited South Africa three times during his tenure as prime minister: a private visit in April 1994 to congratulate Mandela, an official visit in August 1995, and another in May 1997 when he received the Order of the Cape of Good Hope.

-On 27 August 2013, the Mahathir Global Peace Foundation honored Mandela with the Mahathir Award for Global Peace.
+On 27 August 2013, the Mahathir Global Peace Foundation honoured Mandela with the Mahathir Award for Global Peace.
 In the same year as Mandela's passing, Mahathir expressed his deep sorrow, calling Mandela a great leader who dedicated his life to social justice.
 He admired Mandela's magnanimity, noting that despite years of imprisonment, he focused on reconciliation and sharing opportunities between blacks and whites.
 Mahathir also paid his last respects to Mandela in Pretoria, where he attended as a personal representative of Malaysia.